What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

 Concrete licenses are regulated locally in Oklahoma, so check your municipality's regulations.
-Make sure your provider has insurance.
+Your provider should have insurance in case of accidents or injuries.

 Look for Trade Group Memberships